owntone/owntone-server/README.md

 ## Web interface

-You can find the web interface at [http://forked-daapd.local:3689](http://forked-daapd.local:3689) or alternatively at [http://[your_server_address_here]:3689](http://[your_server_address_here]:3689).
+You can find the web interface at [http://owntone-server.local:3689](http://owntone-server.local:3689) or alternatively at [http://[your_server_address_here]:3689](http://[your_server_address_here]:3689).

 Use the web interface to control playback, trigger manual library rescans, pair with remotes, select speakers, authenticate with Spotify, etc.

-The Debian forked-daapd package does not include the web interface due to Debian packaging rules.

 You can find some screenshots and build instructions in [README_PLAYER_WEBINTERFACE.md](https://github.com/owntone/owntone-server/blob/master/README_PLAYER_WEBINTERFACE.md).